isabella232/weavy-showcase/README.md

 # Weavy Showcase Solution
-Visual studio solution for Weavy, with some features showcasing different aspects.
+Visual studio solution for Weavy with some extra features showcasing different aspects of the product.
 See https://docs.weavy.com for getting started instructions.